Calvin College has two initiatives related to off-campus housing:

 We want at Calvin to teach, learn and model virtues such as justice and honesty.
 As members of the Calvin community, even if we don’t agree with this ordinance, even if it makes living off-campus more expensive, complying with it is the right thing to do.
 To help the city of Grand Rapids flourish, as well as our students, we believe that respecting authority and living legally are expectations we should demonstrate.

 There is an important history in all of this which really culminated in the Fall, 2009 after 15 houses in nearby neighborhoods were confronted by the police and the city for Calvin students living there in overcrowding (thus illegal) situations.
-Discussions began in October 2009, and in December 2009 students and parents received a letter with more on this issue.
-In December there also were two open brainstorming meetings.
+Discussions began in October, 2009, and in December, 2009 students and parents received a letter with more on this issue.
+In December of that year, there also were two open brainstorming meetings.
 Further discussions included our community neighborhood associations, personnel from the City of Grand Rapids and police department, Student Senate, the Student Life Committee, President’s Cabinet, the Parent Council, and the Board of Trustees.
-The college also held more student forums in the Spring, 2010 to talk about options and alternatives.
-By April 2010, the new policy was formed and took effect for the first time in the Fall, 2010.
+The college also held more student forums in the Spring of 2010 to talk about options and alternatives.
+By April, 2010, the new policy was formed and took effect for the first time in the Fall, 2010.

-A. We are committed to exploring ways to work with the city, with landlords, and with students to find reasonable and legal accommodations and solutions in the future.
-So the college has attempted to work with the city to consider slightly altered zoning scenarios toward more flexibility regarding code regulations; to provide better information about house locations, rental amounts, and duplex possibilities; and, to continue to provide a variety of educational programming designed to help better prepare students for the wide range of issues connected with living off-campus.
+A. We have explored ways to work with the city, with landlords, and with students to find reasonable and legal accommodations.
+We have attempted to work with the city to consider slightly altered zoning scenarios toward more flexibility regarding code regulations, though to date, no adjustments have been made.
+We have also worked to provide education about off- campus living to help better prepare students for the wide range of issues connected with living off-campus.
+We have also continued to work cooperatively with various neighborhood associations, the city and local police.

 A. Here is some simple advice on how to live in compliance: